ENVIRONMENTAL

 No data available

-Boyne Estuary received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a good score for turbidity (0.83) indicating that average turbidity was below the guideline value.
+Within the Physiochemical sub-indicator, Boyne Estuary received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value range.
+In contrast, a significant decline in the turbidity score between report cards (2022: 0.83, 2023: 0.19) and resulting very poor grade (E), indicate that average turbidity was well above the guideline value for this zone this year.

 HABITATS